 ECONOMICS AND POLITICS SINCE ADAM AND EVE

-Keynes wrote “the ideas of economists and political philosophers …are more powerful than is commonly understood.
+John Maynard Keynes wrote “the ideas of economists and political philosophers …are more powerful than is commonly understood.
 Indeed the world is ruled by little else.
 Practical men, who believe themselves to be quite exempt from any intellectual influences are usually the slaves of some defunct economist.
 Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back”.
 This is very sound in principle, but too narrow.

 Keynes continued ” I am sure that the power of vested interests is vastly exaggerated compared with the gradual encroachment of ideas”(J.M.Keynes, 1936) I do not think that this is true.

-It is the power of their rhetoric rather than the truth or logic of their arguments, which helps to turn stories and myths into powerful weapons in the hands of greedy and power hungry people to support and sustain their political influence: The Protocols of the Elders of Zion was a forgery, but this did not reduce its value as support for Hitler’s policies.
+It is the power of their rhetoric rather than the truth or logic of their arguments which helps to turn stories and myths into powerful weapons in the hands of greedy and power hungry people to support and sustain their political influence: The Protocols of the Elders of Zion was a forgery, but this did not reduce its value as support for Hitler’s policies.

 Reference: J.M.
 Keynes , 1936, The General Theory of Employment Interest and Money, Macmillan, London, page 383.